 For high school students and their parents, there’s a lot going on … schoolwork, extracurricular activities, spending time with friends.
 But as graduation draws near, college preparation becomes a priority.

 It’s no secret the costs associated with college are a hot topic right now.
 With tuition rising nearly every year, it’s critical to have a good plan in place.
 Unless you were diligent about saving for college, you’re going to need to find a way to pay for it.
 But what if you and/or your student doesn’t want the burden of student loan debt after college?
 What are the options available to you?
-Here are some alternatives to taking on student loans.
+Here are some alternatives to student loans.

 Working through college

 Working through college might seem like the most obvious choice, but many students don’t do it, deciding to focus instead on school work.
 But the reality is most employers in college towns are extremely flexible with their scheduling.
 This helps to better accommodate students’ classes and study schedules.

 There is one potential drawback to working during college and that is financial aid eligibility.
 If students earn more than $6,420 in a year, then their Expected Family Contribution (EFC) will increase.
 This will reduce the amount of aid they are eligible to receive.
 However, the advantages usually outweigh the negatives in this situation.

 Another option that students have is to take advantage of work-study programs through their college or university.
 These programs are set up to accommodate a student’s schedule and provide an adequate work/life balance.
 Oftentimes, work-study opportunities consist of jobs in the student union, library or a departmental office.